espeak-ng/espeak-ng/README.md

 1. Build the `libttsespeak.so` file by running:

+        $ cd android
         $ ndk-build
 2. Open Eclipse.
 3. Create a new workspace.
 4. Import the espeak folder as an exising Android project.
 5. Build the espeak apk within Eclipse.

-In order to build the `espeak-data.zip` and `espeak-data-en_only.zip` data files, you need to run the following commands:
+In order to build the `espeakdata.zip` file in `android/res/raw`, you need to run the following commands:

 	$ ./autogen.sh
 	$ ./configure --prefix=/usr